elissams/app-netflix/README.txt

-This is a shiny app for netflix data visualisation.
+This is a shiny app for netflix data visualisation for course Statistiline andmeteadus ja visualiseerimine.